respectTheCode/node-caspar-cg/README.md

 # CasparCG to Node interface

-This project is very early in developement and API will most likely change.
-I will be using this in a fairly large project so the APIs will stablelize quickly.
-Once a functional portion of the protocal is implemented I will publish this project to NPM.
+This project is very early in development and API will most likely change.
+The requirements of the app I was building this for have changed and for the time being this module is on hold.

-For now auto generated docs in the docs folder.

 ## Example